-Looking for hostels in London?
-Check out across the city
+Looking for a cheap, fun place to stay in London?
+Check out across the city.

 This famous market in Shoreditch (East London) is weather proof, shielded by a glass canopy so it kind of feels like you're outside (except you won't get rained on).
 Old Spitalfields Market is famous for its street food offering cuisines from all over the world as well as vintage fashion, accessories, vinyls and art.
 Definitely worth a visit.